What to Do If Someone is Blackmailing You from Another Country

 Report to your local police department to create an official record.
 While they may have limited ability to investigate international crimes, the report documents the extortion attempt and can support other actions you take.

-How Law Enforcement Handles International Blackmail
+How Law Enforcement Handles International Blackmail?

 Understanding what law enforcement can and cannot do when someone is blackmailing you from another country helps set realistic expectations and guides your strategy.